nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Deleting a date from an existing person

    1. Test case: `del-date 1 i/1` <br>
-      Expected: Date is deleted from the first contact.
+      Expected: The first contact's first date is deleted.
 A success message is shown in the status message.

    2. Test case: `del-date 0 i/1` (Invalid index) <br>
       Expected: No date is deleted.
 Error details shown in the status message.